nicholasdille/dille.name/_posts/2025/2025-02-24-gitlab-ci-workfload-identity-against-kubernetes.md

 - workload
 - identity
 ---
 OpenID Connect (OIDC) and workload identity have been hot topics for a couple of years.
 This post demonstrates how to use GitLab as an OIDC provider to authenticate against a Kubernetes cluster - covering interactive access by users as well as automated access from pipeline jobs.
+The challenge is to combine both use cases in a single configuration.

 <img src="/media/2025/01/merry-christmas-5219496_1920.jpg" style="object-fit: cover; object-position: center 25%; width: 100%; height: 150px;" />